AgrawalDrishti/SDE_MAJOR_PROJECT/README.md

-# Basic Implementation of **Apache Kafka**
+# Implementation of **Kafka**

-Apache Kafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
+Kafka is a distributed streaming platform used for building real-time data pipelines.
 It is designed to handle high throughput and low latency, making it ideal for processing large streams of data in real-time.

-This project aims at implementing a basic model of Kafka
+This project aims at implementing a model of Kafka and Adding Fault Tolerance which was not originally proposed by LinkedIn

 ## Key Features